carlosrojaso/cocaframework/README.md

 # cocaframework
-Bridge Framework Between Your WebView + Your Backend + Your Frontend
+Bridge Framework Between Your WebView + Your Backend + Your Frontend + Push Notifications